 Similarly, if you do not have a suitable professional reference option, perhaps because you absolutely cannot tell your supervisor you are applying to business school or because your company is structured such that you do not work closely with one particular person, you may be best suited selecting a non-professional reference.

 6) Use additional influential / alumni letters in some cases.

-While I said title should not be a factor in selecting your recommenders, some candidates might be lucky enough to have a close relationship (even a personal one) with someone who has strong ties to the school of their dreams.
+While we said title should not be a factor in selecting your recommenders, some candidates might be lucky enough to have a close relationship (even a personal one) with someone who has strong ties to the school of their dreams.
 In this case (and you never know what connections you might actually have until you inquire), it is worth taking the time to consider them as an additional recommender.
-Again, this is a case by case basis and I am happy to advise clients on this specific situation.
+Again, this is a case by case basis and Personal MBA Coach happy to advise clients on this specific situation.

 Remember, regardless of who you select to write your letters of recommendation, early notice is key.
 Do not wait too long to make these requests.

 If you have already selected your recommenders, check out our blog on preparing your recommenders to ensure you submit the best MBA LORs.